Best Golf Clubs 2025 - We Select Our Favorites

 Reasons to avoid

-How, you may ask?
-Well, it features a significantly bigger footprint, a fixed back weight and a Carbonfly wrap on the crown.
-The fixed back weight facilitates the high MOI as it drives mass down and away from the face to increase forgiveness and optimize the center of gravity position.
+How has Ping achieved this?
+With a combination of things.
+Firstly, it features a significantly bigger footprint.
+There is also a fixed back weight as well as a Carbonfly wrap on the crown.
+The fixed back weight facilitates the high MOI as it drives mass down and away from the face, which increases forgiveness while also optimizing the center of gravity position.
 This in turn lowers spin and ensures ball speed preservation across the clubface for added distance.

-Performance-wise, the G430 Max 10K performed incredibly!
-The stability and forgiveness of the head in isolation would be a hugely impressive feat, but to cultivate this while keeping the spin so low is genuinely remarkable.
-In testing, we found the ball speed numbers are comparable to anything on the market and the spin output stands up against any of the best low-spin drivers.
-The real story, for us, is how that low level of spin combines with potentially the most stable and forgiving driver head we have ever used.
+In testing, the performance of the G430 Max 10K was off the charts!
+The stability and forgiveness of this driver alone is hugely impressive, but to provide this while also keeping the spin so low is genuinely remarkable.
+In testing, we found the ball speed numbers to be comparable to anything on the market, while the spin output stands up against any of the best low-spin drivers.
+This may be the most stable and forgiving driver head we have ever tested, so for it to also be one of the lowest spinning too is mightily impressive.

 - Read our full Ping G430 Max 10K Driver Review